How can the guest experience strengthen loyalty?

 Build a long-term relationship

 You make every effort to offer a tailor-made guest experience.
-You ask questions, anticipate, make suggestions and respond to your guests’ expectations.
+Ask questions, anticipate, make suggestions and respond to your guests’ expectations.

-You now need to show that you see the guest experience as important in its entirety by asking your guests for feedback.
+You now need to show that you see the guest experience as important in its entirety.
+Simply by asking your guests for feedback.
 Whether in a personalised questionnaire or directly on an external portal (TripAdvisor, Google…), grasp this opportunity to continue the conversation.
 This digital guest experience continues naturally and is likely to lead to increased loyalty.
-The guest experience is constructed at each stage of the stay and continues over the long term, and this is what lies at the heart of a hotel owner’s job.
+The guest experience is constructed at each stage of the stay.
+It continues over the long term, and this is what lies at the heart of a hotel owner’s job.

 Now, let’s take a look at how to strengthen guest loyalty.